 Laura is a Northampton native.
 She holds a BA in Religious Studies and a Master’s of Science in Community Economic Development.
 She has worked for 30 years in the nonprofit and community development sectors, including at the Hampshire Community Action Commission and the HilltownCDC.
 She has a long-standing passion for affordable housing and has been privileged to work since 2016 developing affordable housing on behalf of Valley.

 Alexis Breiteneicher (she/her), Executive Director | 413.586.5855 ext.
 190 | email@example.com

-Alexis comes to Valley after seven years at Community Involved in Sustaining Agriculture (CISA), where she served as Director of Development.
-She worked for the Melville Charitable Trust in Boston building capacity for foundations.
 Alexis has considerable experience working with nonprofit organizations that support low-income communities, with an emphasis on finding solutions to homelessness.
-She has her Master’s in Public Administration from the Evergreen State College.
-She lives in the hilltowns with her husband, elementary age twins, goats, and too many chickens and cats.
+She has her Master’s in Public Administration from the Evergreen State College and lives in the hilltowns with her husband, elementary age twins.

 Donna Cabana (she/her), Homeownership Program Manager | 413.586.5855 ext.
 180 | firstname.lastname@example.org

 Donna has 20 years of experience with homeownership, foreclosure prevention counseling, and program administration.
 Donna has administered and provided direct services since joining Valley in 2012.
 She worked for Way Finders for 11 years in their Homeownership Department.
 She has worked on many programs over the years including mortgage subsidies, lead paint loans, down payment assistance loans and grant and affordable homeownership opportunities, including resales and new development.
 She has experience in all areas of homeownership services.